USS Cabildo (LSD-16)

 December

-14th. - Cmdr.
-Holdoff, eligible for release, received orders for immediate departure.
+14th. - CDR.
+Ernest Holdoff, eligible for release, received orders for immediate departure.
 Command was temporarily turned over to senior line officer, Lt.
 Maurice N. White.

-22nd. - Permanent change of command with Cmdr.
-Wallace E. Gregg, USN taking command.
+22nd. - Permanent change of command with CDR.
+Wallace Howard Gregg, USN assumed command from Lt.
+Maury White

 1946